ax-va/AxVaGlobe/README.md

 # pyglobe3d
- Logical-graphical Python library PyGlobe3D for making globes with discrete nodes and more
+ Logical-graphical Python library PyGlobe3D for making discrete globes and more